 When I first started doing this kind of thing, there were like two Tory Lawsons on the internet, one of whom was I think actually a Victoria.
 Now there are lots of us, and I am sorry if you were looking for one of the other ones.
-We have an annual retreat thing, so if you want to get a hold of one of the others, let me know.
+We have an annual retreat in Santa Fe, so if you want to get a hold of one of the others, let me know.

 Employees in all kinds of roles are often called upon to do things that are outside their normal job description.
 Handling this with grace and trying to do the best you can with it makes you more valuable to the company than if you are inflexible and refuse; that’s probably obvious but merits mentioning.
 Less obvious, perhaps, is the value you can bring to the company as a developer in that exercise.Continue reading →